 These are just two important examples of the superior chemical fuel treatments that set the Bell FTS program and its Hybrid Approach apart from the other options out there for servicing stored fuel.

 The mechanical fuel and tank servicing element of the Bell FTS program goes above and beyond the normal service options offered by typical fuel polishers.
-Bell FTS technicians remove water, sludge and biomass from tank bottoms.
+Bell FTS technicians remove water, sludge, and biomass from tank bottoms.
 Multiple filtration options down to 1 micron, including water separating Raycor-type filters, are used to ensure the fuel is clean, bright, and meets all required ASTM specifications.

-Speaking of not getting what you don’t need, Bell Fuel & Tank Services stands apart from other options because of its integrated fuel testing element.
+Speaking of getting what you don’t need, Bell Fuel & Tank Services stands apart from other options because of its integrated fuel testing element.
 Many fuel polishers and tank cleaners don’t even offer this, much less acknowledge its important role in complete fuel PM service.

-Bell FTS customers don’t worry about whether the technician has really done what they promised, because their fuel has been tested and its condition verified.
+Bell FTS customers don’t worry about whether the technician has really done what they promised because their fuel has been tested and its condition verified.
 The Bell Fuel & Tank Services program uses reliable ASTM testing to give customers answers and peace of mind when it comes to their fuel.
 And if a fuel problem does arise, this testing through the Bell Fuel & Tank Services program points to the right solutions to fix fuel problems right the first time.

-Put all of these elements together – the most effective chemical treatments, high quality mechanical fuel and tank servicing, and the best diagnostic testing to pinpoint problems and verify they’ve been fixed – and you can see why Bell Fuel & Tank Services, with its Hybrid Approach, is the best option available.
+Put all of these elements together – the most effective chemical treatments, high-quality mechanical fuel and tank servicing, and the best diagnostic testing to pinpoint problems and verify they’ve been fixed – and you can see why Bell Fuel & Tank Services, with its Hybrid Approach, is the best option available.

-You can have different service providers who assure you they can treat your stored fuel with biocide.
+You can have different service providers who assure you they can treat your stored fuel with a biocide.
 But without the proper state-of-the-art microbe testing and detection, they’re basically just shooting in the dark and hoping you’ll be satisfied with guesswork.
 Customers of Bell Fuel & Tank Services don’t need to rely on guesswork; instead, they can rely on Fuel-Pulse microbial ATP testing technology that's generations ahead of what they used to be limited to.

-Bell FTS customers don’t worry about the same things customers of other companies or services do, because their fuel’s servicing is backed by Bell Performance’s century-long history and track record of customer satisfaction.
-Whether it’s formulating quality chemical fuel treatments that do what they say they’ll do, or making sure the mechanical processing actually does what the customer thinks it’s doing, Bell Performance knows you can’t stay in business for over 100 years without meeting or exceeding customer expectations.
+Bell FTS customers don’t worry about the same things customers of other companies or services do because their fuel’s servicing is backed by Bell Performance’s century-long history and track record of customer satisfaction.
+Whether it’s formulating quality chemical fuel treatments that do what they say they’ll do or making sure the mechanical processing actually does what the customer thinks it’s doing, Bell Performance knows you can’t stay in business for over 100 years without meeting or exceeding customer expectations.
 Bell FTS customers benefit from the kind of customer satisfaction history that cannot be bought or manufactured; it can only be earned.